 - Past utility bills: Although this isn’t a required disclosure, you can expect the buyer to ask about your utility costs in order to get an idea of what they may have to pay.

 - Inspection report: Like an appraisal, the buyer typically orders an inspection after putting in an offer.
 But you can get one done early to identify any necessary repairs.
-Or use it as a marketing tool to reassure buyers about the state of your home.
+Or you can use it as a marketing tool to reassure buyers about the state of your home.

 |📋 FSBO document||❓What is it?|